-But there’s just one little problem facing those wanting to see this epic site.
-With a national population of 1.357 billion people and millions of khaki-pant-laden tourists coming through China each year, how can you see the Great Wall crowd-free?
+Unfortunately, the concept of a serene visit here is somewhat of an illusion.
+With a national population of 1.3 billion people and millions of khaki-pant-laden tourists trotting through China each year, how can one see the Great Wall crowd-free?

 A few simple factors affect the busyness of the Great Wall.
-Seasons, weekends, and holidays play some part, but above all which section you choose to visit is single-handedly the most important aspect affecting crowding.
-But before I launch into that, here's a quick Great Wall run-down.
+Seasons, weekends, and holidays play some part, but above all the section you choose to visit is single-handedly the most important aspect affecting crowding.
+But before we launch into that, here's a quick Great Wall run-down.

 The Great Wall is a whopping 21,196 kilometres long, spanning East to West across China.
 The winding stone walls are connected by watchtowers that rise and dip over the country's hilly mountainside.
 It was constructed 2,000 years ago to deter outside invasions, though today it's invaded by millions of tourists trampling its paths 365 days a year.

 Many wall sections can be visited as a feasible day-trip from Beijing.
 It is also possible to stay in basic accommodation in villages near certain sections (recommended if visiting remote sections).
 Otherwise, just stay in Beijing.
 CTrip is best for finding cheap accommodation throughout China, often including listings not found on foreign search engines.
 It also provides a money-back program with each booking – bonus!